mpampuch/pytorch-notes/README.md

 In order to pass a tensor into Matplotlib it's generally good to do 2 things beforehand.

-- Matplotlib does not like to take as input tensors with gradients tracked on them
+- Matplotlib takes it's input as NumPy arrays
-- It prefers it's inputs as NumPy arrays.
+- NumPy arrays cannot be generated from tensors that require gradient computation

 To this end, the method `torch.Tensor.detach()` can help.